 Recipients are obligated to serve full-time in medically under-served areas in Hawai‘i for two (minimum) to four (maximum) years, depending upon the length of time of scholarship support.

-More than 300 Hawaiians have been awarded the Native Hawaiian Health Scholarship across 20 health and allied health professions.
+Almost 300 scholarships have been awarded to Native Hawaiians across 20 health and allied health professions.
 Students pursuing degrees in one of the following professions who are enrolled full-time at an accredited college or university are eligible to apply:

 - Clinical Psychology (PhD or PsyD)